 Carphone Warehouse has the UK exclusive on Motorola's Xoom tablet.

 French president Nicholas Sarkozy delivered a profound judgement on Microsoft yesterday, declaring that the company personifies the values of France and Europe.

 The average UK business is losing £10,000 a year thanks to cyber espionage, extortion and other forms of online fraud.

-One-time Russian secret agent Anna Chapman, globally famous for being the only one of the deep-cover spy ring unmasked by the US last year who is even mildly attractive, will now assist the Russian space agency in designing a stylish new uniform for its personnel.
+One-time Russian secret agent Anna Chapman, globally famous for being the one of the deep-cover spy ring unmasked by the US last year, will now assist the Russian space agency in designing a stylish new uniform for its personnel.

 ReviewSince the revival of Doctor Who almost six years ago, the BBC’s marketing machinery has been in full flow, with the programme spawning action figures, DVD box sets, plenty of other merchandise, alongside Proms concerts and exhibitions.

 Panasonic has added dimensions to its HD TV range, introducing its first 3D sets with LED backlighting, and focusing on a new cloud-based service Viera Connect.